 Look to your health; and if you have it, praise God and value it next to conscience; for health is the second blessing that we mortals are capable of, a blessing money can’t buy. –Izaak Walton

 I have a fitness friend that I have had the opportunity to see transform.
-Over the last several months I have noticed a big change!
+Over the last several months I have noticed a BIG change!
 He is disappearing before my very eyes in his size, while his attitude and smile are just as impressive.
 Recently I asked him to tell me what was going on in his life.
 He shared with me pieces of a very encouraging and motivational story.
-As I listened, I thought that this could be very impactful to our community.
-I asked if he would be willing to share some of his story with you.
+As I listened, I thought that this could be very impactful for our fitness family.
+I asked if he would be willing to share some of his story.
 His reply was a humble; Yes, if I have the opportunity to pay it forward in any way, I would like that.

 Every time I see you, you look like a new man-and truthfully we see each other a couple of times a week at the fitness center!
 Not only do you look great, but I see something else there.
 You look alive, healthy, and happy.
 Your energy and attitude is infectious.
 Tell me about the journey you have been on in regards to your health.
 What was the catalyst for change?

 My road to change really began 7 years ago when I weighed myself at 327 lbs!
 I immediately joined a gym and started to get active.
 The shock of how much weight I had gained was the initial launch.
 I lost 30 lbs that first year by doing nothing more than getting active.
 As my fitness improved I began SPIN classes and was hooked.
 I have kept being active since then and now weigh in at 224 lbs.
 This year I have lost 30 lbs by changing my diet and ramping up my fitness to the next level.